Andrew-Novokhatny/The_Conspiracy_Hub/buckingham_conspiracy/README.md

 ## Data Persistence

-When running with Docker, the `setlists`, `songlist`, and `song_data` directories are mounted as volumes, ensuring your data persists between container restarts.
+When running with Docker, bind-mount your data directory so edits persist between container restarts.
+The recommended approach is to mount a single directory and set `BCH_DATA_DIR` (see the Docker section above).
+The legacy approach mounts `setlists`, `songlist`, and `song_data` individually.

 ### Adding Lyrics